1764: Lt. Vasily Mirovich, for attempting to topple Catherine the Great

 Catherine had ultimate power, but she wasn’t yet “Catherine the Great”: as a foreigner with the late Romanov’s blood on her hands (if only indirectly), it was nowhere written that she would rule Russia for 34 brilliant years.
 And with the throne came its rival claimants … like Ivan, now an adult and potentially more “legitimate” than this imported German princess.

-Ivan was held in secrecy, known only as “Nameless Prisoner Number One”, and his warders had strict orders to murder him on the spot if any attempt were made to liberate him.
+Ivan was held in Man in the Iron Mask-like secrecy, known only as “Nameless Prisoner Number One”; his warders had strict orders to murder him on the spot were any attempt made to liberate him.

 Two years into Catherine’s reign, Lt.
 Vasily Mirovich, “a tormented young officer … with dreams of restoring his family’s fortunes,” attempted just that.
 As commanded, the guards put an end to Ivan’s troubles.